 Please start by carefully reading our article about Google Tag Manager and following all the instructions listed there.
-It's very important to have the GTM ID added in Flipsnack correctly before you move on to the the next steps.
+It's very important to have the GTM ID added in Flipsnack correctly before you move on to the next steps.

 Now log in to CrazyEgg or sign up for an account.
 If you don't have an account, setting it up is super easy.
-The tool guides you through all the steps you need to take to finish setting up your account correctly, and even to add your GTM tracking.
-CrazyEgg is a premium-only tool, but it does have a 30day trial period, which is long enough to test it out.
+The tool guides you through all the steps you need to take to finish setting up your account correctly and even to add your GTM tracking.
+CrazyEgg is a premium-only tool, but it does have a 30-day trial period, which is long enough to test it out.

 If you add a different URL, the integration will not work.

-After you add your profile URL, the tool automatically detects the Tag Manager integration and it recommends setting up the tracking through GTM.
+After you add your profile URL, the tool automatically detects the Tag Manager integration and recommends setting up the tracking through GTM.
 Here's what you will see as soon as you add your profile URL:

-Click that button: Connect with Tag manager.
+Click the Connect with Tag manager button.